crohr/pkgr/README.md

     production-server # echo 'APT::Get::AllowUnauthenticated "true";' >> /etc/apt/apt.conf.d/allow-unauthenticated

-Easy.

-## Notes of interest

-* your configuration files will be stored in `/etc/my-app/*.yml`, making it easy to manage with Puppet or manually (don't forget to `/etc/init.d/my-app restart` after making changes).

-* you can change how the Thin server is launched by adding options to the `/etc/default/my-app` file.

-* your log files will be stored in `/var/log/my-app/`.

-* your db files will be stored in `var/db/my-app/`.

-* if you've got migrations to run, just do a `my-app rake db:migrate` (we might want to run them automatically as part of the postinstall process).

-* you can launch a console using `my-app console`.

-* use the initd script to start and stop the app: `/etc/init.d/my-app [start|stop|status]`.

 ## General usage

-Declare `pkgr` as one of your **development** dependencies in your `Gemfile`:
+Declare `pkgr` as one of your dependencies in your `Gemfile`:

-    gem 'pkgr', :group => :development
+    gem 'pkgr'

 Also add `thin`: